Sola Aoi: Into mainstream entertainment

-International celebrity
+International exposure

 Aoi remained at S1, but her work in adult videos became irregular after mid-2006.
 One of her S1 videos, Hyper Risky Mosaic – Special Bath House Tsubaki, with 11 other S1 actresses won the First Place Award at the 2007 AV Open contest.
 In July 2011, S1 released a new work, Mega Semem Bukkake Facial, but since then the studio has only published compilation videos for Aoi through late 2013.
 The major Japanese adult video distributor DMM held a poll of its customers in late 2012 to choose the 100 all-time best AV actresses to celebrate the 30th anniversary of adult videos in Japan.
 Aoi was voted into 53rd place in the balloting.

-As a singer, Aoi put out a CD in 2006 titled "Hadaka no Kiss".
+As a singer, Aoi released one album in 2006 titled Hadaka no Kiss.
 She was a member of the first generation Ebisu Muscats between 2008 and 2013.

 Aoi traveled to Thailand for a part in a mainstream Thai teen movie, Hormones (Pid Term Yai, Hua Jai Waa Wun), released in March 2008.
 She plays a Japanese tourist who brings one character to the brink of infidelity to his girlfriend.
 Hormones won the Jury's Special Prize at the fourth Asian Marine Film Festival in Japan which journalist Wise Kwai ascribed to Aoi's presence.

 Aoi made her debut in another Asian entertainment market when she appeared in a Korean TV drama Korean Classroom in May 2009.
 The four-part series follows three Japanese girls traveling to Korea and co-stars fellow AV Idols Mihiro and Rio.
 Aoi was subsequently scheduled to appear on several Korean variety shows while in Korea to promote the series.
 Back in Japan, Aoi starred as a zombie-killing stripper in director Takao Nakano's May 2010 comedy horror film Big Tits Zombie, a film adaption of the cult manga Kyonyū Dragon.
 Later that year Aoi was in Hong Kong starring in the erotic thriller Revenge: A Love Story which reached theaters in December 2010.